Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data

 Unsurprisingly, when only the stage-specific data is used, the model struggles to estimate the slopes corresponding to the disease stage 1 and stage 2 states (which did not have multiple threshold data).
-This is especially striking for disease stage 2, where results suggest no changes in sensitivity as threshold increases, which is by definition impossible.
+This is especially striking for disease stage 2, where results suggest no changes in sensitivity as threshold increases, which seems unlikely.
 In contrast, when the joint model is used, making use of all available information, we are able to estimate a slope and obtain more intuitive results for all disease states.
-We see that the summary results for disease stages 1 and 2 are much closer to the results based on the ideal (unobserved) data when the additional information from the overall studies is utilised.
+We see that the summary results for disease stages 1 and 2 are much closer to the results based on the ideal (largely unobserved) data when the additional information from the overall studies is utilized.
 Additionally, we observe a gain in precision of summary results across all disease states.
-Finally, we see that although the results from the joint model are closer to the ideal values (dashed lines) compared to those from the standard approach, there are still notable deviations especially for the advanced stage.